Horizontal Cylindrical Tank Volume Calculator in Excel

 Formula of volume When Cylindrical Tank Filled Less than Half (F<R)

-• Finally, insert the formula to calculate the partially filled volume in cell C13.
-Write the following formula:
+• Enter the following formula in cell C13 to calculate the partially filled volume:

 =IF(C8<=C7,C12*C5,"N/A")

-• The If function works here on the condition that it will give a result when the filled height is less than the radius.
-Otherwise, it will return “N/A”
+The If function will return a result when the filled height is less than the radius, otherwise it will return “N/A”

 Using IF Function